btmartin721/SNPio/snpio/docs/source/getting_started.rst

   :alt: PCA Plot with samples colored by missing data proportion and populations represented by different shapes.
   :figclass: img-responsive

   Figure 1: PCA Plot with samples colored by missing data proportion and populations represented by different shapes.
+The plot shows the genetic structure of the populations in the dataset, with each point representing an individual.
+The individuals are colored by the proportion of missing data, and the populations are represented by different shapes.

 2. ``GenotypeData.missingness_reports()``: Generates missing data reports and plots for the dataset.
 The reports include the proportion of missing data per individual, per locus, and per population.
 These reports can help you identify samples, loci, or populations with high levels of missing data.
 For example: